 Everyone Is A Drummer!

-Regardless of the age, identity, or skill level of the learner, drumming promotes:
+Regardless of age, drumming promotes:

 accelerated physical healing